Rausch Gap Shelter Halfway Hilton

 July 15, 1983 Friday (1033.7 mtg) From Gonzo!s Appalachian Trail journal

 Today marked the two-month anniversary of the start of my hike.
 I am over half way to my goal, yet it still seems so far away.
-I was now in Pennsylvania, known for its' legendary "Rock Monster," the one that eats your boots and cripples many hikers.
+I am now in Pennsylvania, known for its' legendary "Rock Monster," the one that eats your boots and cripples many hikers.
 The whole section of trail in this state has a reputation of being one of the nastiest parts of the Appalachian Trail.
 With this in the back of my mind, and the prospect of the heat wave that seemed to be settling in over us and drying up all the springs along the trail, I was not looking forward to continuing.
 Regardless, this morning I was up and ready to go - first stop, the post office to check one last time for mail.
 I was disappointed to find, once again, that there was no package for me.
 I gathered the letters and post cards that I had written, and boxed up some unneeded stuff to be sent home, and proceeded to send them off.
 Just as I was on my way out, the postmaster caught my attention and handed me a package that had just arrived and been sorted.
 It was a package from Dave Szabo!
 I quickly wrote him a card, mailed it, and stepped out into the morning heat.
-I attempted to refresh myself by buying a farewell to Duncannon A & W Rootbeer, but had to settle for a Frostie Rootbeer instead.
+I attempted to refresh myself by buying a "farewell to Duncannon" A & W Rootbeer, but had to settle for a Frostie Rootbeer instead.
+I did not receive the package Mom had sent to Duncannon, PA that contained some Agfa Film, probably some insect repellant, and other items now forgotten.

 Gonzo!
 Appalachian Trail Journals ©1983